khalid-hussain/shaheen/chap6.md

 By midnight, when they were planning to get up, sounds of military drums were heard all around the fort and everyone started looking at each other anxiously.
-With glances demanding answers, Al-Zeghel looked at Badr Bin Mughira and the glances of the rest of the people also focused on his face.
+With glances demanding answers, Al-Zeghel looked at Badr bin Mughira and the glances of the rest of the people also focused on his face.

-Badr Bin Mughira's face was free from any anxiety and worry.
+Badr bin Mughira's face was free from any anxiety and worry.
 "Don't worry", he said.
 While getting up calmly, he said, "Let me find out right away."
-Bashir also got up but Badr Bin Mughira said, "Why don't you stay with the guests.
+Bashir also got up but Badr bin Mughira said, "Why don't you stay with the guests.
 I will be right back."

-When Badr Bin Mughira reached the door, one of his guards came running in.
+When Badr bin Mughira reached the door, one of his guards came running in.
 He said breathlessly, "The Christians have attacked."

-Hearing this, everyone drew their swords out but Badr Bin Mughira turned his attention towards them and said, "The Christians have not made such a blunder in the past 20 years.
+Hearing this, everyone drew their swords out but Badr bin Mughira turned his attention towards them and said, "The Christians have not made such a blunder in the past 20 years.
 Please sit and take it easy.
 During the night, no matter how big an army they have, they won't be able to come near the fort.
 In my